axorarbxy/EduArtha/README.md

 <div align="center">

-# EduVaani
+# EduArtha

 ### Understand English.
-Learn in Your Own Language.
+Learn with Clarity.

-An AI-powered multilingual educational assistant built with **Google Gemma 4** that helps learners understand educational content through simple, concept-based explanations instead of literal translations.
+EduArtha is an AI-powered educational assistant that transforms complex English educational content into simple, easy-to-understand Hindi explanations using **Google's Gemma 4**.

-Built for **Build with Gemma 4 | AI Durg Hackathon**
-**Track:** Vaani – Voice First Translation for Bharat
+Built for the **Build with Gemma 4 | AI Durg Hackathon** under the **Vaani – Voice First Translation for Bharat** track.

 <br>